 Sigma’s brand of drum and bass can be a bit plain at time, with a standard beat layered with a flavour-of-the-month singer on top.
 But Glitterball is quite different.

-Something about the lyrics, the beautifully delivered lyrics and the euphoric highs of the chorus and breakdowns make this such an emotionally charged song that breathes new life into Sigma’s style.
+Something about the lyrics, the beautifully delivered vocals and the euphoric highs of the chorus and breakdowns make this such an emotionally charged song that breathes new life into Sigma’s style.

 It’s well worth listening to with proper headphones on, as the radio doesn’t quite do it justice, and I’m sure then you’ll agree it’s something a bit more special than you thought.